zammad/zammad-admin-documentation/system/data-privacy.rst

 Deleting a user
 ---------------

-There are two ways how you can initiate a deletion task.

-**1. via user management or user details**
+**Method 1: via user management or user details**
-   When having a look at user details, you can choose to "Delete" a user via the "Action" menu.
-   If have ``admin.user`` permissions you can use the three dots on the right of a user to initiate a deletion.
+   From a user’s profile: click Action > Delete.
+   In the Admin Panel: use the ⋮ menu under Manage > Users.

    .. figure:: /images/system/data-privacy/create-user-deletion-task-via-context-menus.gif
       :alt: Screencast showing how to initiate a deletion task via Zammads context menus.
       :align: center

-**2. via Data Privacy option directly**
+**Method 2: via Data Privacy option directly**
    If you want to skip other menus, you can also create a deletion task directly within "Data Privacy".
    The user can be found via it's name or email address.